slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*

 <!--
+> *'Knowing others is intelligence; knowing yourself is true wisdom.
+Mastering others is strength; mastering yourself is true power.
+If you realize that you have enough, you are truly rich.' -- Lao Tzu*
+> *'#332.
+Nothing is more highly to be prized than the value of each day.' -- goethe*
+> *'When you are grateful, fear disappears and abundance appears.' -- Anthony Robbins*
 > *'The frog in the well knows nothing of the mighty ocean.' -- Japanese Proverb*
+> *'How lucky I am to have something that makes saying goodbye so hard.' -- A.A.
+Milne*

-A good life is not a life without problems.
+- A good life is not a life without problems.
 A good life is a life with good problems. mm

-play the cards you are dealt.
+- play the cards you are dealt.
 And you will often be dealt bad cards.
 -->